rmtrms/thm-bachelorthesis/planning/data/policy-additions.md

  * Based on the r8180 driver, which is:
  * Copyright 2004-2005 Andrea Merello <andrea.merello@gmail.com>, et al.
 ```

+--> Diskussion: Policy um "all remarks that help identify the material or holder" ergänzen, somit würde der "Based on
+the..."
+Verweis Teil des Statement werden.

 #### extrahiertes JSON